Salesforce Calling Solution: Features, Use Cases, and Setup Considerations

 360 CTI’s AI call automation supports real-time transcription, multilingual support, sentiment detection, AI voice bot calling, automated calling, and AI-generated call summaries inside Salesforce.

-Salesforce Automated Call Summarize
+Automated Call

 How a Salesforce Calling Solution Applies Across Different Teams